Clock icon

 • Young animals: Use acepromazine with caution in young animals, as they may have specific vulnerabilities to the medication's effects.

 It is important to inform your veterinarian of any pre-existing medical conditions or medications your dog is taking before administering acepromazine.
-This includes vitamins, supplements, and herbal therapies.
-They may recommend alternative medications or adjust the dosage based on your dog’s individual needs.
+These include vitamins, supplements, and herbal therapies.

 Interactions with other drugs

-When administering acepromazine to your dog, it is important to be aware of potential drug interactions.
+When administering acepromazine to your dog, please be aware of potential drug interactions.
 Here are some medications that may interact with acepromazine:

 • Antacids: Antacids may decrease the effectiveness of acepromazine.
 Therefore, it is recommended to avoid giving antacids within two hours of administering acepromazine.